wp-plugins/ewww-image-optimizer/readme.txt

 * new version of gifsicle (1.7.7), for more detail, see http://www.lcdf.org/gifsicle/changes.html
 * proper detection of Cloudinary images instead of error message
 * plays nicer with Imsanity, detect when a newly uploaded image has been modified and optimized already (instead of re-optimizing)
-* Dutch translation
+* Dutch translation - nl_NL
+* Romanian translation - ro_RO
-* Spanish translation
+* Spanish translation - es_ES
 * Cloudinary integration: auto-upload after optimization when uploading to Media Library, must be enabled in settings
+* debugging output for Media Library (let's you see resizes)
+* visual tweaking for upcoming WP 3.8

 = 1.7.4 =
 * fixed: some settings were set to incorrect defaults after enabling and disabling cloud features